kide-vm/kide/README.md

 It took me a while to come up with a decent but simple machine model.
 I had tried to map straight to hardware but failed.
 The current Virtual directory represent a machine with basic oo features.

-Instead of having more Layers to go from virtual to arm, i opted to have passes that go over the data structure and modify it.

-This allows optimization after every pass as we have a data structure at every point in time.

 ### Parfait - the runtime